 Risks of Feeding Your Guinea Pig Blueberries

-There are a couple of concerns when feeding blueberries to guinea pigs.
-First of all, they contain a lot of sugar.
-Guinea pigs are herbivores that are built for consuming a low sugar diet of forage and grasses.
-Their guts are not made to digest large amounts of sugar.
+First of all, blueberries contain a lot of sugar.
+Guinea pigs are herbivores that have evolved over the years to consume a low-sugar diet of forage and grasses.
+Therefore, their guts are not made to digest large amounts of sugar.

-Feeding too many blueberries can therefore lead to stomach pains and indigestion.
+Feeding too many blueberries or other sugary foods can often lead to stomach pains and indigestion.
 Feeding too much sugar over time can also cause obesity, and this can lead to countless more health conditions.

 Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to blueberries.
 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.